nounder/cloudflare-kv-export/README.md

 You can use pass custom `--outdir` to specify directory where to dump KV data.

-If you can also tweak number of concurrent connections with `--worker-rps` and `--worker-chunk`.
+You can also adjust performance parameters, like number of concurrent connections with `--worker-rps` and `--worker-chunk`.
 Pass `--help` for more details.

 ## Output

 You will find KV data in directory specified by `--outdir` (default `dump/`.)
 Each file is individual key-value pair.
 Keys are url-encoded in file name.